bodrick/awesome/README.md

 *   [rcmaehl/MSEdgeRedirect](https://github.com/rcmaehl/MSEdgeRedirect) - A Tool to Redirect News, Search, Widgets, Weather and More to Your Default Browser
 *   [rcmaehl/WhyNotWin11](https://github.com/rcmaehl/WhyNotWin11) - Detection Script to help identify why your PC is not Windows 11 Release Ready.
 Now Supporting Update Checks!
 *   [Bioruebe/UniExtract2](https://github.com/Bioruebe/UniExtract2) - Universal Extractor 2 is a tool to extract files from any type of archive or installer.

-## Dart

-*   [mulaRahul/keyviz](https://github.com/mulaRahul/keyviz) - Keyviz is a free and open-source tool to visualize your keystrokes ⌨️ and 🖱️ mouse actions in real-time.
-*   [authpass/authpass](https://github.com/authpass/authpass) - AuthPass - Password Manager based on Flutter for all platforms.
-Keepass 2.x (kdbx 3.x) compatible.
-*   [TheLastGimbus/GooglePhotosTakeoutHelper](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper) - Script that organizes the Google Takeout archive into one big chronological folder
-*   [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond

 ## Elixir